 Have you ever calculated how much of your life is spent within the confinements of concrete and how much in nature?
 Being away from sunlight and Mother Nature is physically and mentally not good.
 It is always good to feel the fresh air and the soil beneath your feet and hear the cacophony of birds.
 The effects of nature on mental health are immense since we are a part of nature from the day of creation.

 Being at least for some time amid greenery helps us fight off stress, depression and other forms of mental tiredness.
 Nature and mental health has a positive and linear relationship.
 Going green for mental health is a growing culture welcomed by all.

-The need for being in nature’s lap:
+What is the need for being in nature’s lap?

 Most of our waking hours are spent in the digital world either on laptop screens or smartphones.
 This is a kind of hostage to the digital world where we are chained to notifications and alerts.
 This builds up toxins in our system that should be removed.

 Though we cannot avoid commitments of modern living, workplace and domestic responsibilities, a work- life balance needs to be worked out.
 Part of our time should be spent in outdoors.
 Parks, gardens, lakes, river and seaside are great to feed our brain that gets deprived of serenity at times.
 Even roof-top terrace walks would serve the purpose.